andyjessop/chefcharts/src/content/blog/curry-with-naan-bread.md

 ---
-title: 'Markdown Style Guide'
+title: 'Curry with Naan Bread'
 description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
 pubDate: 'Jul 01 2022'
-coverImage: '/blog-placeholder-1.jpg'
+coverImage: '/food/curry-with-naan-bread.png'
-category: 'code'
+category: 'indian'
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.